Amorpha amurensis sinica Rothschild & Jordan, 1903, Novit. zool. 9 (suppl.): 337. Type locality: [China, Sichuan,] Pou-lin [Hanyuan].

 Unknown.

-Previously considered endemic to the mountains of central China, ranging from Shanxi, southwest through Shaanxi and the extreme southeast of Gansu and Sichuan, to Yunnan and southeastern Xizang/Tibet (Wang, 1988).
-Now known to extend northeast to Beijing and Jilin, with an isolated record from Tianmu Shan, Zhejiang (specimens in IZAS).
+Previously considered endemic to the mountains of central-northern China, ranging from Shanxi, southwest through Shaanxi, the extreme southeast of Gansu, to Sichuan.
+Now known to also extend northeast to Beijing and Jilin, with isolated records from the Tianmu Shan, Zhejiang (specimens in IZAS).

-South Korea: Kyonggi Prov.
-(Suwon; Aengmubong; Gwangleung; Myungji-san); Kangwon Prov.
-(Seolak-san; Odae-san; Balwang-san; Sogumgang; Nochu-san; Chiak-san; Taebek-san; Donghae; Yanggu; Chuncheon; Bangtae-san; Jungseon); North Chungchong Prov.
-(Wolak-san); North Cholla Prov.
-(Deokyu-san); North Kyongsang Prov.
-(Seondal-san; Sobaek-san; Seongju); South Kyongsang Prov.
-(Gibaek-san; Gaji-san; Hamyang).
+South Korea: Kyonggi Province (Suwon; Aengmubong; Gwangleung; Myungji-san); Kangwon Province (Seolak-san; Odae-san; Balwang-san; Sogumgang; Nochu-san; Chiak-san; Taebek-san; Donghae; Yanggu; Chuncheon; Bangtae-san; Jungseon); North Chungchong Province (Wolak-san); North Cholla Province (Deokyu-san); North Kyongsang Province (Seondal-san; Sobaek-san; Seongju; Ulleung-do); South Kyongsang Province (Gibaek-san; Gaji-san; Hamyang).

 Endemic to China and Korea.
-Records from the Korean Peninsula appear to be all L. a. sinica, as indicated by the specimens figured by Kim et al. (1982) and Park et al. (1999); however, this requires further study.
+Records from the Korean Peninsula appear to be all Laothoe amurensis sinica, as indicated by the specimens figured by Kim et al. (1982) and Park et al. (1999); however, this requires further study.

 Holarctic; eastern Palaearctic region.
 Pleistocene refuge: Polycentric -- Sinotibetan and Yunnan refugia.